 For a spectacular view of the Colosseum, head to the Parco del Colle Oppio.
 We timed it just well to have the sun slowly set behind the Colosseum.
 Does it get any better than that?

 There you have it.
-Our Rome in two hours tour.
-Needless to say, our two-hour walking tour barely scratched the surface of what Rome has to offer.
+Rome in two hours.
+Needless to say, our two-hour walking tour of Rome barely scratched the surface of what the eternal city has to offer.
 But it enabled us to catch a glimpse.
 Which is more than we often get to see of cities we visit on business.

 If we had more time, I would have also loved to include Vatican City, St. Peter’s Square or Villa Borghese in our tour.
-But not if you have to see all of Rome in just two hours.
+But that’s not possible if you aim to see all of Rome in just two hours.
 You need far more time for that.

 In total our tour was approx. 5.5 km / 3 miles.
 Which means the actual walking shouldn’t take more than an hour or so.
 But with frequent photo stops (and some gelato), our overall time was just over two hours.